browserengineering/book/book/scheduling.md

 [condition]: https://docs.python.org/3/library/threading.html#condition-objects

 [^browser-thread-burn]: The browser thread's `while True` loop, which asks SDL for new events, is also wasteful.
-Unfortunately, we couldn't find a way to avoid this in SDL.
+Unfortunately, I couldn't find a way to avoid this in SDL.

 *Optimized scheduling*: On a complicated web page, the browser may not